 - Level 1 Quoted prices for identical instruments in active markets.
 Level 1 assets include short-term investments such as money market funds, U.S. Treasury Bills and Treasury notes.
-Our Level 1 assets at December 31, 2012 consisted of cash held in money market funds of \$284.9 million and investments in U.S. Treasury securities of \$1,149.9 million.
-Our Level 1 assets at December 31, 2011 consisted of cash held in money market funds of \$303.9 million and investments in U.S. Treasury securities of \$902.0 million. - Level 2 Quoted market prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.
+Our Level 1 assets at December 31, 2013 consisted of cash held in money market funds of \$281.3 million, time deposits of \$30.0 million and investments in U.S. Treasury securities of \$1,749.9 million.
+Our Level 1 assets at December 31, 2012 consisted of cash held in money market funds of \$264.9 million, time deposits of \$20.0 million and investments in U.S. Treasury securities of \$1,149.9 million. - Level 2 Quoted market prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.
 Level 2 assets and liabilities include residential mortgage-backed securities and over-the-counter FOREX contracts.
 Our residential mortgage-backed securities were valued using a model-derived valuation technique based on the quoted closing market prices received from a financial institution.
 Our FOREX contracts are valued based on quoted market prices, which are derived from observable inputs including current spot and forward rates, less the contract rate multiplied by the notional amount.
 The inputs used in our valuation are obtained from a Bloomberg curve analysis which uses par coupon swap rates to calculate implied forward rates so that projected floating rate cash flows can be calculated.
 The valuation techniques underlying the models are widely accepted in the financial services industry and do not involve significant judgment. - Level 3 Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
 Level 3 assets and liabilities generally include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which the determination of fair value requires significant management judgment or estimation or for which there is a lack of transparency as to the inputs used.
-Our Level 3 assets at December 31, 2012 consisted of nonrecurring measurements of certain rigs held for sale for which we recorded an impairment loss.
+Our Level 3 assets at December 31, 2013 and 2012 consisted of nonrecurring measurements of certain rigs held for sale for which we recorded an impairment loss in 2012.
+The value of these rigs was determined using a present value technique which utilized unobservable inputs such as assumptions for estimated proceeds that may be received on disposition of each rig and estimated costs to sell.
+See Note 1.

 Market conditions could cause an instrument to be reclassified among Levels 1, 2 and 3.
 Our policy regarding fair value measurements of financial instruments transferred into and out of levels is to reflect the transfers as having occurred at the beginning of the reporting period.
+There were no transfers between fair value levels during the years ended December 31, 2013 and 2012.